sushant-j/my-first-pull-request/README.md

 # my-first-pull-request
-Helping first time contributors learn the mechanics of submitting a pull request
+Helping first time contributors learn the mechanics of submitting a pull request.

 ## Menu
 You can check the following topics that will guide you through your PR submitting process.